RTFRekola/Hangman/README.md

 Initially the user is asked for input and then this is checked to be a single alphabetical letter.
 This is repeated until the condition is valid.
 Next we check that the approved letter is in the word randomly chosed from a list of five fruits.

+## Milestone 4: Create the game class

+First the input and validation routines are moved into separate functions.